At some point almost everyone will purchase some form of insurance.

 Here is a collection of some of the most frequently asked car insurance questions.
 It should help to demystify insurance a little bit.

-1. Wait, do I actually need car insurance?
+Do I actually need car insurance?

 Every state in the U.S. has different rules and regulations when it comes to car insurance.
 But almost every state requires that you have a minimum amount of liability insurance.

 Liability insurance pays for any damage or injuries that you cause the other drivers in an accident.